Speedway (store)

-Speedway is an American convenience store and fuel station chain headquartered in Irving, Texas, with locations primarily in the Midwest, East Coast, and Southwestern regions of the United States wholly owned and operated by 7-Eleven.
+Speedway is an American convenience store and filling station chain headquartered in Irving, Texas, with locations primarily in the Midwest, East Coast, and Southwestern regions of the United States wholly owned and operated by 7-Eleven.
 Speedway stations are located in 36 states, up significantly from its core seven-state region in the Midwest since 2012.
 Prior to 2021, Speedway LLC was a wholly owned subsidiary of the Marathon Petroleum Corporation and headquartered in Enon, Ohio.
 It is the largest convenience store chain in central Ohio.

 On August 2, 2020, Marathon announced that Seven & i Holdings Co., Ltd. would be acquiring Speedway for $21 billion.
 The deal closed on May 14, 2021.